Real analyticity of the modified Laplacian coflow

 \section{Abstract}

 Let $(M,\psi(t))_{t\in[0, T]}$ be a solution of the modified Laplacian coflow $\eqref{modified Laplacian coflow}$ with coclosed $G_{2}$-structures on a compact $7$-dimensional $M$.
-We improve Chen's Shi-type estimate \cite{Chen Shi-estimates} for this flow, and then show that $(M,\psi(t),g_{\psi}(t))$ is real analytic, where $g_{\psi}(t)$ is the associate Riemannian metric to $\psi(t)$, which answers a question proposed by Grigorian in \cite{Grigorian-2020}.
-Consequently, we obtain the unique-continuation results for this flow.
+We improve Chen's Shi-type estimate \cite{Chen Shi-estimates} for this flow, and then show that $(M,\psi(t),g_{\psi}(t))$ is real analytic, where $g_{\psi}(t)$ is the Riemannian metric associated to $\psi(t)$, which answers a question proposed by Grigorian in \cite{Grigorian-2020}.
+Consequently, we obtain the unique continuation results for this flow.